 Fortunately, that long-awaited, invigorating autumn soon dawned, and it bore the fingerprints of King’s handiwork.

-Today, history remembers Martin Luther King Jr. as a victor, triumphant in his epoch-changing fight.
+Today, history remembers Martin Luther King as a victor, triumphant in his epoch-changing fight.
 But that does not mean that the fight, the struggle, the endeavor, to form a more perfect Union is complete.
 The question is: Do we share King’s determination?
 Or have we taken the tranquilizing drug of gradualism?

 Have we become comfortably well-adjusted in a world gone mad?

-“The privileges of being an American belong to those brave enough to fight for them.”
-Do we still believe it?
-More importantly, are we still brave enough to fight for it?
+The privileges of being an American still belong to those brave enough to fight for them.
+Do we believe it?
+More importantly, are we still brave enough to fight for them?
 The particulars of our fight might have changed, but the object for which we fight has not — a brighter and better future for this beloved country of ours.

 “What we call normal's a disaster,” sang singer-songwriter Carolyn Arends in a song based on MLK’s Maladjusted Speech.